Those little words “Contains Sulfites” on the bottom of a label often stir up concern. What are sulfites in wine? And, are they bad for me?

-The deal with sulfites in wine
+The Deal with Sulfites in Wine

-Those little words “Contains Sulfites” on the bottom of a label often stir up concern.
-What’s even more confusing is that the US is one of the only countries (along with Australia) that require bottles be labeled.
+The United States is one of the only countries (along with Australia) that require bottles to label sulfite contents.
 So what gives?
-How much sulfites are in wine and how do they affect you?
-Time to get to the bottom of sulfites in wine.
+How much is there, and how do they affect you?
+Let’s get to the bottom of sulfites in wine.

 Stacking up Sulfites in Wine

-How much sulfur is in wine?
+How Much Sulfur is in Wine?

-Can I smell sulfites in wine?
+Can I Smell Sulfites in Wine?

 What’s interesting is that the warmer the wine, the more molecular sulfur it releases.
 This is why some wines have a nasty cooked-egg aroma when you open them.
 You can fix this issue by decanting your wine and chilling for about 15-30 minutes.